almost-good/tasker-hub/README.md

 - Site Administration
     - As a Superuser I can create, read, update and delete both tasks and users so that I can manage the site.

+#### Agile Methodology

+The project follows an Agile methodology, emphasizing a flexible and iterative approach to design and development.

+GitHub Issues and Projects serve as the primary management tools.
+The project is divided into Epics, which represent larger, interconnected areas of the site.
+Each Epic is further broken down into User Stories, which are smaller, actionable tasks.
+These User Stories include detailed Acceptance Criteria—micro-steps that define the conditions for successful completion.

+An up-to-date overview of the entire project is available on the [Project Managment Board](https://github.com/users/almost-good/projects/14).

+To prioritize User Stories, the **MoSCoW Prioritization Technique** was applied:

+- Must Have: Essential features guaranteed for delivery.
+- Should Have: Important features that add significant value but are not vital.
+- Could Have: Features with a minor impact if omitted.
+- Won’t Have: Features not prioritized for the current iteration.

 ### Design